Skip to main content

 Mastering the art of objection handling

-Objections are an integral part of any sales approach.
-“We already have a vendor,” “The budget is not available,” “Call me back in six months,” “Send me an email”: these automatic responses often hide a lack of initial interest that you need to know how to transform.
+Objections are part of every sales process.
+“We already have a vendor,” “Budget isn’t there right now,” “Call me back in six months,” “Just send me an email”: these automatic responses usually signal a lack of initial interest, not an absolute no.

 Advanced techniques for handling objections